23 Different Types of Flies in South Carolina

 It is commonly found around fruit trees, as its larvae feed on ripe figs. Adult flies are attracted to light sources and are active during the day.

-They can fly long distances in search of food and suitable habitats, making them a widespread pest for home gardeners.
+They can fly long distances for food and suitable habitats, making them a widespread pest for home gardeners.

 These flies have been known to transmit disease pathogens to humans, such as those that cause diarrheal illnesses.